codingchallenge101/CodingChallenge-Frontend/README.md

 BLOCKER IN THIS PRODUCTION

 "First of all there are CORS allowed in the backend and when frontend tries to hit the backend..it fails due to CORS error because it uses a secure connection panel and HTTP isn't secure.
-Wehn I orchestrated this initiall--there was no domain for redirection hence I hade to buy a domain from namecheap.com called "http://www.codingchallenge.codes/", if the domain is redirected over the HTTPS that issue would be resolved automatially in a blink of eye and the application made live"
+When I orchestrated this initiall--there was no domain for redirection hence I hade to buy a domain from namecheap.com called "http://www.codingchallenge.codes/", if the domain is redirected over the HTTPS that issue would be resolved automatially in a blink of eye and the application made live"

 ## Step 1
 Create Alb with terraform